Hot Rolled Carbon Steel U-Channel with High Quality

 A3: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-- Q: Are steel I-beams resistant to termites?
+- Q: How do steel I-beams resist deflection?

-- Q: What are the different load capacities of steel I-beams?
+- Q: What are the factors to consider when designing connections for steel I-beams?

-- Q: What is the difference between hot-rolled and cold-formed steel I-beams?
+- Q: What are the typical spans achievable with steel I-beams?

 Send your message to us